 There was no outlook written for Brandon Meriweather in 2015.
 Check out the latest news below for more on his current fantasy value.

 Bye Week: 11

 Brandon Meriweather Contract Information:

-Signed by the Giants in August of 2015.
+Agreed to a contract with the Giants in December of 2015.

 To instantly reveal our fantasy analysis of every player – including Brandon Meriweather – simply subscribe now.